 Years ago, I studied “The Hero’s Journey” because I wanted to write the hero’s story.
 Back in the day, we girls didn’t think of ourselves as taking that hero’s journey ourselves.
 We weren’t brave.
 We were just girls.
-But I thought I could write about it.
+But I thought if I ever had the opportunity, I could write about it.
 I could write a column for a newspaper, or a bestselling novel, maybe win an academy award, if I ever wrote a movie.

 But it was just a dream to keep me going.
 In those days, I had no way of knowing that girls would be soldiers, would win Nobel prizes, and not just work at high level jobs, they would run companies, even countries.
 It was unthinkable.
 But it happened in one generation.

 Addiction recovery is a little like the evolution of the female in the 20th Century.
 And it might be helpful to think about it that way.
 Recovery begins as just a way to survive, like my dream to write.
 But the empowerment recovery brings often takes people beyond any goal they could possible set for themselves.
 Recovery can relieve the pain of family traumas and bring peace.
 That’s a positive feature of addiction that hasn’t been examined or talked about much.
 Even if we lose the battle for someone we love, recovery and a new desire to help others restores us.

 Advantage Over Other Diseases: The Doc is Not In Control of the Treatment

 Surprisingly, there is an upside to having addiction as opposed to some other deadly disease.
 Addiction is not the only progressive disease that can kill you if you don’t get treatment for it, but it is the only disease for which only the patient can decide the outcome.
 The doctor is not in charge.
 The patient is in charge.
 The patient can say, yes.
 Or no. When the patient says yes, and begins to let go, a real change occurs.